• Go to app

 Eat your way through the top restaurants in London! 💂

-Once known mostly for its pub classics and Sunday roasts, London now stands as a global dining capital — home to over 70 Michelin-starred restaurants, thriving street markets, and local gems sure to satisfy your belly. 😋 In our guide to the top restaurants in London, England, we’ll explore the city’s most exciting places to eat, plus nearby landmarks, tips, and experiences that make every meal an adventure.
+Once known mostly for its pub classics and Sunday roasts, London now stands as a global dining capital, home to over 70 Michelin-starred restaurants, thriving street markets, and local gems sure to satisfy your belly.
+In our guide to the best places to eat in London, England, we’ll explore the city’s most exciting restaurants, plus nearby landmarks, tips, and experiences that make every meal an adventure.

 Klook Tip: Public WiFi can get spotty when you’re out, so an eSIM UK is worth considering if you want reliable connection on the move.
 Simply install it on your phone via QR code, without any need to swap out your physical SIM card!